mach3-software/MaCh3Tutorial/README.md

 Not everything can be done by modifying config in sample implementation.
 The actual implementation of samples is in `Samples/SampleHandlerTutorial`, which inherits from `SampleHandlerFDBase`.
 The latter class deals with actual event reweighting and general heavy lifting. `SampleHandlerTutorial` deals with more specific information, like MC variable loading.
 This is because each experiment has slightly different MC format and different information available, and so it must be implemented in a custom manner.

 ## MCMC Diagnostic
-Crucial part of MCMC is diagnostic whether chain converged or not.
-You can produce diagnostic by running.
+A crucial part of MCMC is diagnosing whether a chain has converged or not.
+You can produce chain diagnostics by running:
 ```bash
 ./bin/DiagMCMC Test.root bin/TutorialDiagConfig.yaml
 ```

-This will produce plethora of diagnostic however one most often checked are autocreation's which indicate how correlated are MCMC steps which are n-steps apart.
-We want autocreation's to drop fast.
-You can read about other diagnostic here on [here](https://github.com/mach3-software/MaCh3/wiki/11.-Step-size-tuning)
+This will produce a plethora of diagnostic information.
+One of most important of these are the autocorrelations for each of the parameters.
+Autocorrelation indicates how correlated MCMC steps are when they are n-steps apart in the chain.
+Generally speaking, we want the autocorrelation to drop to 0 fast and stay around there (like in the plot below).
+You can read about other diagnostics [here](https://github.com/mach3-software/MaCh3/wiki/11.-Step-size-tuning), but it is sufficient for now to focus on autocorrelation.

 <img width="350" alt="Posterior example" src="https://github.com/user-attachments/assets/e146698c-713c-4daf-90df-adeb3051539b">

-Best way to reduce auto-corelations is by step size tunning.
-There are two step-scale available.
+The best way to reduce autocorrelations is step size tunning.
+In MaCh3, there are two types of step size parameters:

-Global which affect identically every parameter and it is proportional to all parameters can be found in `TutorialConfigs/FitterConfig.yaml`:
+**Global** step sizes apply to every parameter in the MCMC identically as a proportional scaling factor.
+In `TutorialConfigs/FitterConfig.yaml`, an example of this is `XsecStepScale`:
 ```yaml
 General:
   Systematics:
     XsecStepScale: 0.05
 ```
-or individual step scale affecting single parameters which highly depend on parameters boundary sensitivity etc can be found in `TutorialConfigs/CovObjs/SystematicModel.yaml`.
+which applies to all `Xsec`-type parameters universally, and can be used to quickly increase or decrease the step sizes of all parameters simultaneously.

+**Individual** step sizes affect each parameter independently from one another.
+The tuning of these is highly parameter-dependent (for example, different parameters have different prior errors, data constraints, and boundary sensitivity).
+In general, these can be found in `TutorialConfigs/CovObjs/SystematicModel.yaml`, as `StepScale` parameters:
 ```yaml
 - Systematic:
     Names: